hirrolot/metalang99/README.md

 ## Philosophy and origins

 My work on [Poica], a research programming language implemented upon [Boost/Preprocessor], has left me unsatisfied with the result.
-The fundamental downsides of Boost/Preprocessor made themselves felt: recursive macro blocking was a really hard-to-debug disaster, especially in the case of higher-order metafunctions, and the absence of partial application forced me to reify the same patterns into macros each time.
+The fundamental downsides of Boost/Preprocessor made themselves felt: blocking of recursive macro calls was a really hard-to-debug disaster, especially in the case of higher-order metafunctions, and the absence of partial application forced me to reify the same patterns into macros each time.
 The code base got simply unmaintainable.

 After I realised that the metaprogramming framework lacks abstractions, I started to implement Metalang99.
 Honestly, it turned out to be a much tougher and fascinating challenge than I expected -- it took half of a year of hard work to release v0.1.0.
 As a real-world application of Metalang99, I created [Datatype99] exactly of the same form I wanted it to be: the implementation is highly declarative, the syntax is nifty, and the semantics is well-defined.